yThiagoFS/ProASPNET6/README.md

     <img alt="Using the method Filter by name with lambda expression." src="https://github.com/yThiagoFS/ProAspNetImgs/blob/main/FilterWithLambda.png?raw=true"/> <br/>
     (I don't need to create the functions that return a bool value, like the FilterByPrice or nameFIlter, i can just use the lambda expressions to simplify it.);

+    * Using anonymous type (create a model object without having to define a class or struct, but it doesnt mean that the object is dynamic, just that the type definition will be created automatically by the compiler.
+I have to use var keyword to define an anonymous type.);

+    * Using default implementations in Interfaces (i can define default implementations for properties and methods defined by interfaces, so i can update interfaces without breaking the existing implementations of them);